excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-CSHARP.md

        var myInteger = Convert.ToInt32(Console.ReadLine());
        ```

-* Do not use var when the type is not apparent from the right side of the assignment.
+#### Do not use var when the type is not apparent from the right side of the assignment

        ```
        // When the type of a variable is not clear from the context, use an